Guqin: Strings

 Until recently, the guqin's strings were always made of various thicknesses of twisted silk, but since then most players use modern nylon-flatwound steel strings.
 This was partly due to the scarcity of high-quality silk strings and partly due to the newer strings' greater durability and louder tone.

 Silk strings are made by gathering a prescribed number of strands of silk thread, then twisting them tightly together.
 The twisted cord of strings is then wrapped around a frame and immersed in a vat of liquid composed of a special mixture of natural glue that binds the strands together.
 The strings are taken out and left to dry, before being cut into the appropriate length.
-The top thicker strings (i.e. strings one to four) are further wrapped in a thin silk thread, coiled around the core to make it smoother.
+The top thicker strings (i.e., strings one to four) are further wrapped in a thin silk thread, coiled around the core to make it smoother.
 According to ancient manuals, there are three distinctive gauges of thickness that one can make the strings.
-The first is taigu [Great Antiquity] which is the standard gauge, the zhongqing [Middle Clarity] is thinner, whilst the jiazhong [Added Thickness] is thicker.
+The first is which is the standard gauge, the is thinner, whilst the is thicker.
 According to the Yugu Zhai Qinpu, zhongqing is the best.
 The currently used silk string gauge standard was defined by Suzhou silk string maker Pan Guohui (潘國輝).

 Although most contemporary players use nylon-wrapped metal strings, some argue that nylon-wrapped metal strings cannot replace silk strings for their refinement of tone.
 Additionally, nylon-wrapped metal strings can cause damage to the wood of old qins.
 Many traditionalists feel that the sound of the fingers of the left hand sliding on the strings to be a distinctive feature of qin music.
 The modern nylon-wrapped metal strings were very smooth in the past, but are now slightly modified in order to capture these sliding sounds.

 Around 2007, a new type of strings were produced made of mostly a nylon core coiled with nylon like the metal-nylon strings, possibly in imitation of Western catgut strings.
 The sound is similar to the metal-nylon strings but without the metallic tone to them (one of the main reasons why traditionalists do not like the metal-nylon strings).
 The nylon strings can be tuned to standard pitch without breaking and can sustain their tuning whatever the climate, unlike silk.
 The strings have various names in China, but they are advertised as sounding like silk strings prior to the 1950s, when silk string production stopped.

-Traditionally, the strings were wrapped around the goose feet, but a device has been invented, which is a block of wood attached to the goose feet, with pins similar to those used to tune the guzheng protruding out at the sides, so one can string and tune the qin using a tuning wrench.
+Traditionally, the strings were wrapped around the goose feet (雁足) but a device has been invented, which is a block of wood attached to the goose feet, with pins similar to those used to tune the guzheng protruding out at the sides, so one can string and tune the qin using a tuning wrench.